Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Where to Stay in Cape Range National Park

-As mentioned previously, I would suggest staying within the National Park instead of driving in and out, which will be nearly 100 kilometers every time.
+During your visit to Cape Range National Park we highly suggest staying within the Park instead of driving in and out, which will be nearly 100 kilometers every time.

 There are 9 campgrounds over a 40-kilometer stretch within the park.
 All are the same price with the same amenities.